Atkinson, Wennberg lead Blue Jackets to 5-2 win over Rangers

+NEW YORK (AP) -- The Columbus Blue Jackets have come out of their bye week playing their best hockey in nearly two months.

-NEW YORK (AP) -- Cam Atkinson and Alexander Wennberg each scored twice to lead the Columbus Blue Jackets to a 5-2 victory over the New York Rangers on Sunday.
+Cam Atkinson and Alexander Wennberg each scored twice to lead the Blue Jackets to a 5-2 victory over the New York Rangers on Sunday.
+While many teams have struggled after their mandatory time off, Columbus rolled to its second win in two days and moved past the Rangers into third place in the Metropolitan Division.

+''We talked about it, that it's hard for teams coming from this break, and we wanted to come back hard, skate hard,'' Wennberg said. ''This break was good for us.''

 Sergei Bobrovsky stopped 28 shots to tie his career high with his 32nd win.
 Josh Anderson also scored and Oliver Bjorkstrand had two assists to help the Blue Jackets win for the fourth time in five games.